OCDev1/1HR-LeetCode-Every-Day/README.md

 # 1HR-LeetCode-Every-Day
-a repo containing my solutions as part of my goal to do an hour of leet code (from neetcode 150) every day
+a repo containing my solutions as part of my goal to do an hour of Leet Code every day